 Learn When to Use Joint Compressions + Other Sensory Activities

 Joint compressions can be a helpful tool to have in your bag of tricks when your child is getting overwhelmed, not listening, or running wild.
 But, there’s a lot of other simple sensory activities that can help too.
-The key is to create a sensory diet that is an easy way of life for your whole family.
+The key is to know what sensory activities will help your child!

 That way your child gets their sensory needs met, which means they can overcome the sensory challenges that usually get in their way.
 Things like poor attention, difficulty sleeping, communicating with peers, and learning!

-To learn my 4 simple steps for pulling a unique sensory diet together for your child, grab a seat in my free workshop.
+To learn 3 expert secrets to calm and focus your child with sensory activities, grab a seat in my free workshop.
 We’ll send you a free workbook to bring to the workshop when you sign up too!

 More on Joint Compressions